- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 Several commenters who specialize in ERP failure analysis have stated that Revlon’s problems with S/4HANA had nothing to do with S/4HANA’s maturity issues.

-As we are the only entity that we are aware of that honestly tracks S/4HANA maturity (see our critique of ASUG’s coverage in How Accurate Was ASUG on its S/HANA Poll?), and as these individuals do not work on S/4HANA implementations, its difficult to see how they would know this.
-It is virtually impossible to find any industry commenters who will point out the maturity of products that fail, as they look to vendors for payment or for promotion.
-Therefore, without performing any research they will offer the view that the application is solid.
+As we are the only entity that we are aware of that honestly tracks S/4HANA maturity (see our critique of ASUG’s coverage in How Accurate Was ASUG on its S/HANA Poll?), and as these individuals do not work on S/4HANA implementations, its challenging to see how they would know this.
+It is virtually impossible to find any industry commenters who will point out the maturity of products that fail, as they look to vendors for payment or promotion.
+Therefore, without performing any research, they will offer the view that the application is reliable.

 The previous version of S/4HANA, ECC, was mature — but this says nothing about S/4HANA.
-S/4HANA made many changes, particularly to the technical backdrop of the application that greatly reduced its implement-ability.
+S/4HANA made many changes, particularly to the technical backdrop of the application that significantly reduced its implement-ability.

-This is not to say that Revlon’s management of the implementation was not problematic (we don’t know if was or wasn’t), or if the implementation company did a poor job (they normally do), but if the product itself is not ready to be implemented, it is nonsensical to remove this issue from consideration as a prime contributor to the failure.
+This is not to say that Revlon’s management of the implementation was not problematic (we don’t know if was or wasn’t), or if the implementation company did a poor job (they usually do).
+But if the product itself is not ready to be implemented, it is nonsensical to remove this issue from consideration as a prime contributor to the failure.